It is conceivable that you are falling into a relationship.

-Some people fall into a relationship without even realizing it and can be taken by surprise.
+Some people fall into a relationship without realizing it and are taken by surprise.

 You have camaraderie with someone else and develop a platonic relationship.

-In other words, if your friend suddenly couldn’t make it to a social event and you need someone else to replace them at short notice, guess who you are asking?
+Strictly speaking, let’s say, a friend is suddenly unavailable for a social event and you need someone else to replace them at short notice, guess who you are asking?

 It’s just friendship.

-However, one day you start asking yourself whether you are falling into a relationship.
+One day you ask yourself whether you are falling into a relationship.

-You seem to miss them when they are unavailable to hang out.
+You miss them when they are unavailable to hang out.

 Am I falling into a relationship?

-However, whenever you find yourself eschewing time with your girls or your boys because you would much rather hang out with your “friend,” you have now crossed over into a romantic space.
+Whenever you find yourself eschewing time with your girls or your boys, preferring instead to hang out with your “friend,” you have now crossed over into a romantic space.

 This is no longer about friendship.